 Comparing surgery and radiotherapy

-Radiotherapy is often preferred for older men with shorter life expectancies and those who are not optimal surgical candidates.
-Additionally, if the patient’s preference is to avoid the substantially greater short-term adverse effects of radical prostatectomy, radiotherapy is often the best initial treatment option.
-Monitoring for cancer recurrence is similar following both surgery and radiotherapy with routine PSA measurements for the rest of the patient’s life.
+Radiotherapy has traditionally been preferred for older patients or those with limited life expectancy, as well as individuals who are not optimal surgical candidates.
+However multiple studies have shown no difference in cancer outcomes when comparing surgery and radiation therapy.
+Patients may opt for radiotherapy to avoid the more significant short-term side effects associated with radical prostatectomy.
+Monitoring for cancer recurrence (post-treatment surveillance) is similar following both surgery and radiotherapy, involving routine PSA measurements for the rest of the patient’s life.

 Focal therapies and other options

-Other treatments exist with the main purpose of providing some oncologic efficacy while minimizing treatment adverse effects.
-High-intensity focused ultrasound (HIFU) and cryotherapy represent the most sort of these treatments which can be used to treat the whole prostate (whole gland) or only the tumor within the prostate (focal therapy).
+Other treatments exist with the purpose of providing some oncologic efficacy while minimizing treatment side effects.
+High-intensity focused ultrasound (HIFU) and cryotherapy represent the most common sort of these treatments, which can be used to treat the whole prostate (whole gland) or only the tumor within the prostate (focal therapy).
 However, most guidelines note that these treatments are currently still considered investigational as the primary treatment for prostate cancer and should only be offered in the context of a clinical trial.
+Focal therapies are not recommended for patients with high-risk prostate cancer.
+To date, the only randomized clinical trial on prostate ablation includes patient with low-risk prostate cancer.

 Advanced prostate cancer management